This post was last updated on May 17th, 2018

 – Wet Wipes/Hand Sanitizer: Public restrooms are slim pickin’ in Paris; it’s always good to have a few of these handy.

 – Makeup: The French are all about simplicity.
 You won’t need a whole lot of fancy makeup eating up precious space.
 Grab your go-to’s, try to use neutral colored eye-shadow, and maybe bring one or two bold lipsticks for a pop of color every now and then.
+Remember, makeup can only do so much.
+In other words, skincare is paramount for a flawless complexion.
+In my case, I am a stickler about moisturizers so I always make sure that I have moisturizers for dry skin handy.

 Where To Stay